ckan/ckan/doc/maintaining/cli.rst

  less

-minify: Create minified versions of the given Javascript and CSS files
+minify: Create minified versions of the given JavaScript and CSS files
 ======================================================================

 Usage